aaronbloomfield/pdr/labs/lab01/index.md

 Note that your program should take in **exactly two inputs and nothing else**.
 We are going to run it through an automated grading script prior to the TAs grading it -- if your program takes in a different number of inputs, you will receive points off.

 Lastly, take a look at the object life-cycle code ([lifecycle.cpp](lifecycle.cpp.html) ([src](lifecycle.cpp))).
-Use it as a mechanism for understanding how various aspects of C++ work.
-Compile and run the program (see part III of the [tutorial](../../tutorials/01-intro-unix/index.html)).
-Try stepping through it by hand.
+Use it as a mechanism for understanding how various aspects of C++ work and try stepping through it by hand.
 Use the [readings](../../docs/readings.html), the web, and any other C++ references to help you look up parts of the program you do not understand.

 ***Note that you have to bring your computer to in-lab!***